For the media

 12. Banana, 1 medium (420 mg)

 Potassium works closely with another popular electrolyte in your diet — sodium.
 If your sodium intake is high, potassium doesn’t have a fighting chance to work its magic.
 Because there is often sodium added to the foods on the list above — either through the canning process, sauces, broth, condiments or added table salt — you often don’t get the full benefits of potassium.
-It’s best to limit your salt intake to between 1,500 and 2,300 milligrams per day.
+It’s best to limit your sodium intake to between 1,500 and 2,300 milligrams per day —the equivalent of approximately 1 teaspoon of salt per day.

 You might also like: